Research

 Other roles

 Her commitment to normative change and transdisciplinarity is reflected in a variety of engagements with policy and professional peers.
-Longer-running engagements are her role as chair of the Sustainable Land Management Group (SLMG) of the Scottish Forum for Natural Capital (SFNC) and a member of the advisory group of the NatureScot Farming with Nature programme.
+Long-running engagements have been as her role as chair of the Sustainable Land Management Group (SLMG) of the Scottish Forum for Natural Capital (SFNC) and a member of the advisory group of the NatureScot Farming with Nature programme.

 Kerry is also a trustee of the Orskov Foundation, a charitable foundation that supports students and communities to develop sustainable land use to support livelihoods in lower-income countries.
 Her own current research is mostly based in Europe, but she is always interested to support sustainable development in the Global South – which relates to her past research and field experience.